-Just to be clear on this, here is what this trope is not
+Just to be clear on this, here is what this trope is not about:

 - This trope is not about being a Canon Discontinuity or an Alternate Universe.
 If an author writes a novel about Sherlock Holmes in a dystopian future, and later declares that novel never happened, it's still a Sherlock Holmes novel.
-If he rewrites that book so that it no longer has anything to do with the Sherlock Holmes mythos, then its this trope.
+If he rewrites that book so that it no longer has anything to do with the Sherlock Holmes mythos, then it's this trope.

 - This trope is not about having a simple title change or partial omission.
-If a work is called "Sherlock Holmes Without a Problem," and is later renamed to simply "Without a Problem" (or is simply called that in the first place) but still stars Sherlock Holmes, it's still a Sherlock Holmes story.
+If the work is called "Sherlock Holmes Without a Problem," and is later renamed to simply "Without a Problem" (or is simply called that in the first place) but still stars Sherlock Holmes, it's still a Sherlock Holmes story.
 If Sherlock Holmes and any recognizable characters from his universe are renamed and re-written into completely different characters, then it's this trope.

 If you're not sure if an example counts, read on and ask yourself if it fits in with the ones below.